 BACK TO TOP

-This policy as well as the EOP Complaint Procedures and Complaint Form are accessible online and in printed materials.
+This Policy as well as the EOP Preventing and Addressing Discrimination, Harassment and Retaliation Complaint Procedures and Complaint Form are accessible online and in printed materials.
 In addition, this policy is presented in online and live training offered by EOP.

 EOP policies are published throughout the University in printed materials such as EOP brochures and University catalogs and recruiting materials (student and personnel).